-Gathering and transportation costs for the delivery of oil and gas totaled \$47,938 in the first quarter of 2016 compared to \$29,231 in the comparable period in 2015.
-The increase from a year ago was a result of higher oil and gas volumes from South Timbalier 295 in 2016 and additional cost related to prior production that was passed on by the operator of South Timbalier 295 during 2016.
+Gathering and transportation costs for the delivery of oil and gas totaled \$30,682 in the second quarter of 2016 compared to \$39,176 in the comparable period in 2015.
+The decline in transportation cost in 2016 was a result of a change in marketing arrangements on the South Timbalier 295 oil where transportation is deducted from the oil sales prices instead of paid separately.
+Gathering and transportation costs during the first six months of 2016 totaled \$78,620 compared to \$68,407 for the first six months of 2015.
+The increase for the six month period was a result of higher oil and gas volumes in 2016 and additional cost related to prior production that was passed on by the operator of South Timbalier 295 during 2016.